Monkey Island 2: LeChuck's Revenge: Development

-Monkey Island 2: Special Editions production was overseen by Craig Derrick and his team at LucasArts, known internally as "Team 3", which had been responsible for the remake of the first Monkey Island game.
-Derrick, a devoted enthusiast of the series, had sought an opportunity to participate in the franchise since the start of his employment at LucasArts, who at the time were disinterested in adventure game development.
-This situation led Derrick to face difficulties in negotiating an approval for his proposal to recreate The Secret of Monkey Island with the company's management due to their uncertainty about the financial feasibility of renewing LucasArts' former association with the genre, whose popularity they assumed to be in decline.
-After the successful release of The Secret of Monkey Island: Special Edition in 2009, Derrick was able to readily convince LucasArts to pursue the idea for a remake of Monkey Island 2.
+The production was overseen by Craig Derrick and his team at LucasArts, known internally as "Team 3", which also developed the remake of the first Monkey Island game.
+Derrick, a devoted enthusiast of the series, had sought to participate in the franchise since the start of his employment at LucasArts, who at the time were disinterested in adventure game development.
+This led Derrick to face difficulties in negotiating to recreate The Secret of Monkey Island with the company's management due to their uncertainty about the financial feasibility of LucasArts returning to the genre, whose popularity they assumed to be in decline.
+After the successful release of The Secret of Monkey Island: Special Edition in 2009, Derrick could readily convince LucasArts to remake Monkey Island 2.

-By this time that this decision was sanctioned, the majority of staff from the team of The Secret of Monkey Island: Special Edition was already occupied with another project.
-To compensate, LucasArts augmented the team for Monkey Island 2: Special Edition with staff from the company's foreign departments, and assigned the majority of the production duties to its Singapore division.
-To match the scope and complexity of the original 1991 title, LucasArts was led to leverage a greater amount of development resources for the renewed counterpart of Monkey Island 2 than for the previous remake.
+The majority of staff from the first remaster was already occupied with another project when this decision was sanctioned.
+To compensate, LucasArts augmented the team for Monkey Island 2: Special Edition with staff from the company's foreign departments, and assigned the majority of the production to its Singapore division.
+To match the scope and complexity of the 1991 original, LucasArts leveraged more resources than for the previous remake.